flarum/flarum.github.io/_docs/faq.md

 ## How can I format my posts?

-Flarum currently does not have a visual editor – it's just something we didn't get to in time for beta.
+Flarum currently does not have a visual editor – it's just something we didn't get to in time for the beta.
 Rest assured, it is planned and will be available in the core soon.

 Despite not having a visual editor at the moment, Flarum does support Markdown and BBCode.
 Markdown is a plain text format for writing structured documents, based on conventions used for indicating formatting in email and usenet posts.
 If you are completely new to Markdown, check out [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to help you with formatting your posts on Flarum.